'Messi wanted to stay at Barcelona' - Laporta explains Argentine's exit and says he couldn't 'destroy' club

 Messi remains up for grabs at present, amid talk of interest from the likes of Paris Saint-Germain and Manchester City, with a door still open for Barca.

-Laporta, though, concedes that fresh terms for the modern-day icon are now highly unlikely, with the path cleared for him to enter into discussions with other teams.
+Laporta, though, concedes that fresh terms for the Argentine icon are now highly unlikely, with the path cleared for him to enter into discussions with other teams.

 He said: "I don't want to generate false hope.